electric-sql/electric/examples/gatekeeper-auth/README.md

 ...
 ```

-An authorised request for the wrong shape will fail:
+An authorized request for the wrong shape will fail:

 ```console
 $ curl -sv --header "Authorization: Bearer ${AUTH_TOKEN}" \